codeforamerica/Data-Wiki/sites/all/modules/features/README.txt

-Goal for Labs Friday

-Fix DataWiki features
+# About the Features

-DataWiki Overview
+## DataWiki Overview
 We are using a very simple Features-based framework to set up structured data types for the Data Wiki.
 The DataWiki is intended to be an open data workbook that allows for offline data collection (mobile apps & printable maps) & reconciling crowd-sourced data feeds.

+There are a lot of features, the idea is that each feature is broken into smaller components.
+This makes the features easier to debug.

-Structure
+## Structure

 CityGroups is an installation profile that will theme your site, add content pages, and turn on all of the Drupal settings that will give you a datawiki for collecting information on community groups in your city.

-Lives here: drupal/profiles/citygroups
+The install profile lives here: drupal/profiles/citygroups

-Triggers modules & dependent modules.
+This install module triggers modules & dependent modules.
+It also installs the theme, user roles and a few custom settings.

-Modules
+## Modules
 sites/all
 There are many modules that need installing, they are installed to sites/all like a normal Drupal site.
 A custom make script could build this.
 These must be installed before installing CityGroups.

+If you checkout the Data-Wiki codebase, you should have most of the modules.
+There are a few modules we have checked out from git.drupal.org because we are doing active devlopment (ex. geofield, geoPHP).

+Be sure you check out the correct branch:
+currently: datawiki_prealpha_v1.0

+You will need to download and install these.
+(Use the master branch.)

+## Features & Custom Modules Overview

+(Will try to keep this up to date.)

 DataWiki is the core feature that turns on the shared Drupal settings common for other types of datawikis.
 For example, in addition to collecting crowd-sourced structured data for community groups, you can also collect social services information, information about community gardens, kitchens & farms.
 Lives here:

+### DataWiki Install Feature
 drupal/sites/all/modules/features/datawiki_install

+Installs all dependent core & contrib modules.
+The idea: anything that is not a feature.

+This triggers the custom datawiki module, which sets off the chain of triggering everything else.

+### Datawiki Module

+### Citygroups Splash
+Based off OpenPublic Splash page, this provides an overlay on installation.
+Prompts administrators regarding what to do.

+### Views Number Results

+### FieldEdit
+Dev.
+This module does nothing.

+### Node Integration
+???

+---- ^ Current June 16, 2011 ---------------------------------------------------
+The stuff below may be out of date.

-DataWiki Views
+### DataWiki Views
 General Views across all DataWiki content. datawiki_views

 This includes:
 Module settings, special module dependencies.
 We are including the OpenPublic core feature set so as to help in instances where DataWikis are used by governments.

 Custom Modules